autorope/donkeycar/docs/guide/robot_sbc/intelt265.md

 Hit X on the PS3/4 controller to save the path.
 Put the bot back at the start spot.
 Then hit the “select” button (on a PS3 controller) or “share” (on a PS4 controller) twice to go to pilot mode.
 This will start driving on the path.
 If you want it go faster or slower, change this line in the myconfig.py file: THROTTLE_FORWARD_PWM = 530
 Check the bottom of myconfig.py for some settings to tweak.
 PID values, map offsets and scale. things like that.
-You might want to start by downloading and using the myconfig.py file from my repo, which has some known-good settings and is otherwise a good place to start.

 Some tips:

 When you start, the green dot will be in the top left corner of the box.
 You may prefer to have it in the center.
 If so, change PATH_OFFSET = (0, 0) in the myconfig.py file to PATH_OFFSET = (250, 250)